What is Body Space Awareness in Childhood?

 Similar Conditions to Body Space Awareness Issues

-- Motor Coordination: running, walking; catching or kicking a ball, clumsiness
+- Motor coordination: problems may come up in running, walking, catching or kicking a ball, and clumsiness

-- Depth Perception: judging how far away something is
+- Depth perception: problems may occur with judging how far away something is

-- Learning Problems: could be related to challenges with reading or writing
+- Learning problems: problems here could be related to challenges with reading or writing

 Cook, Julia (2012).
 Personal space camp.